koka-lang/libmprompt/README.md

 There are two libraries provided:

-- `libmprompt`: the primitive library that provides multi-prompt control.
-This has well-defined semantics and is the minimal control abstraction that can be typed with simple types.
+- `libmprompt`: the primitive library that provides multi-prompt delimited control.
+  The multi-prompt abstraction has well-defined semantics and is the minimal control abstraction that can be typed with simple types.
+  As such, we view the `libmprompt` library as a good API that should be provided by the OS or language runtime to provide generic and sound delimited control.
   `libmpromptx` is the C++ compiled variant that integrates exception handling where exceptions are propagated correctly through the gstacks.

-- `libmpeff`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers in C (with a similar interface as [libhandler]).
+- `libmpeff`: a small example library that uses `libmprompt` to implement efficient algebraic effect handlers (with a similar interface as [libhandler]).
+  This is an easier abstraction to program with using multi-prompts directly.

 Particular aspects: